fpco/terraform-aws-foundation/examples/kops-with-vpc/README.md

 ## Environment creation and deployment
 `NOTES`:
   - For usage with `aws-env` have each command below execute in the form `aws-env -p <your-profile> -- <the-command>`.
   - The word `template` in the snippets below refers to your target environment.
 As an example, `template/env` is provided under the respective directories for reference.
-Feel free to make directories named after your target environment like `production`, `staging`, etc. in both `terraform` and `kubernetes` sub-directories to support multiple target environments.
+Users *should* copy the template to their own environment name and then modify it, rather than use it as it is.

 ### Part 1: Terraform